 Credit for previous studies

-9 Passes in subjects or units in other honours or postgraduate courses (completed or otherwise) in this University or another approved tertiary institution (or other approved professional examining body) may be credited towards the award, provided that the Faculty may specify what more a candidate so credited shall be required to do to qualify for the award.
+9 Passes in subjects or units in other honours or postgraduate courses (completed or otherwise) in this University or another approved tertiary institution (or other approved professional examining body) may be credited towards the award, provided that the College may specify what more a candidate so credited shall be required to do to qualify for the award.

 11 These specifications shall take effect on 1 January 2010 and shall apply to all candidates for the award, including those enrolling for the first time in that year and those enrolled subsequently and to any candidates who, having commenced their studies for the Graduate Diploma of Music prior to that date, have not passed in any units towards those degrees by that date.

-12 Candidates who have passed in appropriate units towards the Graduate Diploma of Music degree under the specifications in force prior to 1 January 2010 will be entitled to transfer to the Graduate Diploma of Music (Specialization) with full equivalent credit, or to graduate in accordance with those degree specifications operating at the time of their admission to candidature.
+12 Candidates who have passed in appropriate units towards the Graduate Diploma of Music degree under the specifications in force prior to 1 January 2010 will be entitled to transfer to the Graduate Diploma of Music (Specialisation) with full equivalent credit, or to graduate in accordance with those degree specifications operating at the time of their admission to candidature.